-The Postgraduate Diploma in Education Programme or MAT Part 1 Programme comprises year one (1) of the Masters of Arts in Teaching (MAT) Programme.
-Upon completion of the programme, students are awarded a Postgraduate Diploma in Education.
-A special feature of the Programme is delivery through Single Virtual University Space (SVUS) which combines face-to-face, virtual and online (OurVLE) delivery, otherwise referred to as multimodal delivery.
+The Postgraduate Diploma in Education Programme or MAT Part 1 Programme comprises year one (1) of the Masters of Arts Teaching (MAT) Programme.
+Upon in completion of the programme, students are awarded a Postgraduate Diploma in Education.
+A special feature of the programme is delivery through the Single Virtual University Space (SVUS), which combines face-to-face, blended and online (OurVLE) delivery, otherwise referred to as multi-modal delivery.

-The programme in 2018 is being offered to students residing in four territories, St. Lucia, Cayman, Bermuda and Jamaica.
-In previous years, we have also offered the programme to teachers from Montserrat, Dominica and Belize.
+The programme has been offered to students residing across the Caribbean, specifically in these territories: St. Lucia, Cayman, Bermuda, Jamaica, Montserrat, Dominica, Anguilla, and Belize.